First Passage Times for Continuous Quantum Measurement Currents

-In this work we address this deficiency and derive a method for deterministically computing the FPT distribution.
+In this work we address this deficiency and derive a method for deterministically computing the FPT distribution {for stopping criteria based on the net accumulated current $N(t)$ through a continuously measured system}.
 We first show how the unconditional evolution can be decomposed in terms of a \emph{charge-resolved dynamics}.
-This is a concept already explored in specific contexts, such as quantum optics~\cite{Zoller_quantum_1987} and mesoscopic transport~\cite{Li_Spontaneous_2005, li2016number}.
+This is a concept already explored in specific contexts, such as quantum optics~\cite{Zoller_quantum_1987,Plenio1998} and mesoscopic transport~\cite{Li_Spontaneous_2005, li2016number}.
 Here, we show more generally that it can be formulated as the Fourier transform of the generalized (tilted) master equation used in Full-Counting Statistics (FCS)~\cite{Landi_2023_current,Landi2022,schaller2014,esposito2009,levitov1993,levitov1996,nazarov2003,flindt2010}, which we use to establish a charge resolved equation for both the quantum jump and the quantum diffusion unravellings.
 Armed with this dynamics, we then show how the FPT problem can be implemented by imposing absorbing boundary conditions.
-We apply our results to characterize the tightness of recently developed Kinetic Uncertainty Relations (KURs) for FPTs~\cite{Garrahan_Simple_2017,Vu_thermodynamics_2022}.
-We also study the integrated homodyne current of a measured qubit, which we show to exhibit highly non-trivial features in its FPT distribution, something which would have been prohibitive to uncover using only stochastic trajectories.
-Our results offer new insights on the intricate relations between coherent and incoherent quantum dynamics, and pave the way for a variety of new studies which would be prohibitive with stochastic trajectories.
+We apply our results to characterize the tightness of recently developed Kinetic Uncertainty Relations (KURs) for FPTs~\cite{Garrahan_Simple_2017,Vu_thermodynamics_2022}. {We also study the diffusive measurement of a qubit's population and show how this can be used as a threshold detector for the application of Rabi pulses.}